 - We will use Ending Balance for PPE = Beginning balance + Capex – Depreciation – Adjustment for Asset Sales (BASE equation)

-- It is therefore recommended not to reconcile the past PPE as it may lead to some confusions.
+- It is therefore recommended not to reconcile the past PPE as it may lead to some confusion.

 Depreciation Policy of Colgate

-- We note that Colgate has not explicitly provided detailed breakup of the Assets.
-They have rather clubbed all assets into Land, Building, Machinery and other equipments
+- We note that Colgate has not explicitly provided a detailed breakup of the Assets.
+They have rather clubbed all assets into Land, Building, Machinery and other equipment

 - Also, useful lives for machinery and equipment is provided in range.
 In this case, we will have to do some guesswork to come to the average useful life left for the assets

-- Also, guidance for useful life is not provided for “Other Equipments”.
-We will have to estimate the useful life for other Equipments
+- Also, guidance for useful life is not provided for “Other Equipment”.
+We will have to estimate the useful life for other Equipment

 Colgate 2013 – 10K, Page 91

 Step 5D – Estimate the breakup of Property Plant and Equipment (PPE)

 - First, find the Asset weights of the Current PPE (2013)